 Brussels the capital city of Belgium being a center for EU and NATO has gained a prominent political status.
-But the Belgian capital has enough compelling reasons to beckon tourists and travel enthusiasts to this amazing city which is home to astounding Comic Strip Route, intriguing historical monuments and easy day trips to other gorgeous towns of Belgium from Brussels.
+But the Belgian capital has enough compelling reasons to beckon tourists and travel enthusiasts to this amazing city which is home to astounding Comic Strip Route, and intriguing historical monuments.
+Good connectivity to other gorgeous towns of Belgium makes for easy day trips from Brussels.

 Our idea of Brussels was a medieval village charm swayed by our visits to Bruges and Ghent earlier.
 Brussels has a distinctive charm with a medley of culture, trendy restaurants, cafes, over 100 museums and the towering skyscrapers.
 Getting to Brussels is quite easy too with well-connected high-speed trains from London, Paris, and Amsterdam.